ChitikesiSiddharth04/NLP-Project/README.md

 - **Dataset**: Custom Telugu movie reviews
 - **Best Algorithm**: Bernoulli Naive Bayes

-## ☁️ Deployment to Render

-This bilingual application is ready to be deployed for free on [Render](https://render.com/).

 ### 1. Create a GitHub Repository

 Push your project code to a new repository on GitHub.